larioj/bide/readme.md

 		add files, create sub-projects.
 	+ May interface with git.
 So that "bide add file", will add file to the project as well as the underlying git repo.
-+ Template add-ons for code.
++ Templates for file types
 	+ Examples
 		+ dide add filename.html -t template_name
 		+ dide add cppclass.cpp -t class

 ## Language
-Perl because it is quick to write, and has great support for text manipulation and running processes.
+Shell for now because it is quick to write.
+This is the prototype.
+May migrate to an industrial strength language later.

 # Usage example
 + adding files: creates a file of type ext, with template initialization.